-Why don’t schools warn students and families about potential pitfalls and miscalculations?
-What are some roadblocks that could be averted?
+Why don’t schools warn students and families about potential pitfalls…hidden dangers and miscalculations?

 School guidance counselors are notoriously overworked, and spend most of their time managing day-to-day academic and behavior problems.
 Many are only familiar with local colleges and may be unaware of admissions standards at more distant schools.

 Families need to recognize that they cannot solely rely on schools to provide them with information and guidance, especially in enough of a timely manner for such a critical decision.
+Research is key.

-Not planning far enough in advance
+2. Not planning far enough in advance.

 They may omit information about which classes are viewed favorably by colleges, and may not offer sound advice about dual enrollment or extra-curricular activities.

-Not doing the research
+3. Not doing the research.

 Given the likelihood that minimal guidance may be available through school, it is up to students and parents to research colleges, the admissions process, and financial aid.

-In addition to online information visiting colleges gives high school students a first hand look at what a college has to offer.
+In addition to online information, visiting colleges gives high school students a firsthand look at what a college has to offer.

 Many prospective students find it helpful to eat in the dining hall, spend time in the student center, and sit in on a few classes.
 Anything that allows students to “see themselves there” is beneficial.

 Some students choose a school based on one overriding factor.
 It could be a great sports team, reputation as a party school, or location in their favorite city.

 College lasts at least four years and the right school needs to fulfill a range of needs: academic, social, financial, and the right proximity from home.

-Applying to too many reach schools
+5. Applying to too many reach schools.

 Some students set their sights on colleges where there is little chance of admission, bypassing amazing colleges with less prestige.
 In today’s world of college marketing, students receive tons of direct mail from colleges enticing them to apply.

 Students look at a school’s acceptance rates, and if their GPA or SAT scores fall near the 25th percentile, they assume they might have a chance.
-The harsh reality is that unless they have a “hook” (recruited athlete, underrepresented minority, geographically desirable, legacy applying Early Decision, or have an unusual and exceptional talent), it is highly unlikely they will be accepted.
+The harsh reality is that unless they have a “hook” (recruited athlete, geographically desirable, legacy applying Early Decision, or have an unusual and exceptional talent), it is highly unlikely they will be accepted.

 And most of the highest “reach” schools really do expect outstanding additional qualifications well beyond a 4.0 GPA or 2300 SAT.

-Assuming colleges are need-blind with financial aid
+6. Assuming colleges are need-blind with financial aid.

 Most colleges are need-aware; they take into account financial need when making admissions decisions.
 While a rare few are need-blind, most do not have the endowment to ignore the financial costs involved.